Donate & Volunteer

 - Teens in grades 6-12 are encouraged to join our Teen Library Leaders monthly program.
 During this program, teens help create displays, discuss what types of books and programs the library should have, and help with other creative projects in the Teen Department.
 This is a great opportunity to socialize with other teens who also love their library!
 One hour of community service is earned for each meeting.

 - To register, check the calendar and search "Teen Library Leaders" meetings.
+PLEASE NOTE: This program is on hiatus during COVID-19.

 Teen Summer Volunteers